THE TRAVELING PROFESSOR

 - Emerging Logistical Issues Outside of the Control of The Traveling Professor that Would Make the Trip Impractical to Complete as Originally Planned

-In the event a tour is cancelled or postponed due to circumstances as explained above, The Traveling Professor will make a best effort to recover and refund any or all deposits or payments made.
+In the event a tour is cancelled or postponed due to circumstances as explained above, The Traveling Professor will make a best effort to recover and refund any or all deposits and payments made.
+No guarantee is made for a partial or full refund under such circumstances.

 EMERGENCY MEDICAL, EVACUATION INSURANCE & COMPREHENSIVE TRAVEL INSURANCE